 - (1) The Speaker in Committee of the Whole House shall call the number of each clause in succession.
-If no amendment is proposed thereto, or when all proposed amendments have been disposed of, he shall propose the question "That the clause (or the clause as amended) stand part of the Bill" and when all Members who wish to speak thereon have spoken, he shall put the question to the Committee for its decision. - (2) Notwithstanding the provisions of paragraph (1), the Speaker may, if no member objects or has given notice of any amendment to any clause affected, call the numbers of more than one clause or group of clauses, in which case he shall propose the question "That the clauses (or group of clauses) stand part of the Bill". - (3) In order to save time and repetition or arguments, the Speaker may allow a single discussion to cover a series of interdependent amendments. - (4) The provisions of Order 30 shall apply to the discussion of amendments to Bills with the substitution of the word "clause" for the word "motion".

-- (5) Consideration of a clause may be postponed, unless a decision has already been taken upon an amendment thereto.
-Postponed clauses shall be called again after the remaining clauses of the Bill have been considered. - (6) A clause may be replaced or a new clause inserted at the proper and logical stage during the course of consideration of the clauses of the Bill. - (7) The Speaker shall call on the Member in whose name the clause stands and upon such Member moving "That clause be replaced by the following clause" or "That the following clause be inserted immediately after clause".
+If no amendment is proposed thereto, or when all proposed amendments have been disposed of, he shall propose the question "That the Clause (or the clause as amended) stand part of the Bill" and when all Members who wish to speak thereon have spoken, he shall put the question to the Committee for its decision. - (2) Notwithstanding the provisions of paragraph (1), the Speaker may, if no member objects or has given notice of any amendment to any clause affected, call the numbers of more than one clause or group of clauses, in which case he shall propose the question "That the clauses (or group of clauses) stand part of the Bill". - (3) In order to save time and repetition or arguments, the Speaker may allow a single discussion to cover a series of interdependent amendments. - (4) The provisions of Order 30 shall apply to the discussion of amendments to Bills with the substitution of the word "clause" for the word "motion". - (5) Consideration of a clause may be postponed, unless a decisions has already been taken upon an amendment thereto.
+Postponed clauses shall be called again after the remaining clauses of the Bill have been considered. - (6) A clause may be replaced or a new clause inserted at the proper and logical stage during the course of consideration of the clauses of the Bill.